davidaugustmoon/auriga/README.md

 the game to determine what to do next.
 Use items to unlock exits, increase your abilities, and solve puzzles to advance through the game.

+You can view a video walkthrough of the game with audio here: https://media.oregonstate.edu/media/t/0_thfu2xgy

 ### Starting the Game
 From the project root directory, run the following shell command:
 ```bash